bokeh/bokeh/examples/server/api/asgi/README.md

 The Bokeh application in `bkapp.py` is an ordinary script application loaded by passing its `Path` directly to `BokehASGI`.

+`fastapi_shared_data.py` is a separate, compact example with one background producer owned by the FastAPI lifespan.
+New Bokeh sessions start from its latest immutable snapshot, and `BokehASGI.update_sessions()` safely applies each subsequent snapshot to every local session document.

 FastAPI and Starlette do not forward lifespan events to mounted applications.
 Those examples therefore start and stop Bokeh explicitly from the host application's lifespan context so that server load and unload hooks run.